sjsu-library/unionist/_items/unionist--text-0252.md

   But Col. Judson and the State’s Attorney can doubtless elicit from him the information which has so long been called for in vain. </p> "
 scholarlyNotes:
-commentary: 'The search for the real arsonist was never commenced. '
+commentary: The search for the real arsonist was never commenced.
 relatedPeople: Frederick Olney; Prudence Crandall; Andrew Judson; James Holbrook
 featured: 'yes'
 repeated: